-The loblolly pine is the second most common tree in the United States after the red maple, and its timber is widely considered to be the most commercially important in the Southeastern U.S. It is a large, fast-growing pine that can be distinguished from other pines by its needle arrangement, size, and stickiness.
+The loblolly pine is the second most common tree in the United States after the red maple, and its timber is widely considered to be the most commercially important in the Southeastern United States.
+It is a large, fast-growing pine that can be distinguished from other pines by its needle arrangement, size, and stickiness.
 The loblolly has 5-8 inch long needles that are bundled in groups of three.
-Pine needles are sometimes used to make medicinal teas, and while they are not considered toxic, you should not consume them in large quantities.
-Loblolly pine trees are usually planted between November and March, its dormant season.
+Loblolly pine trees are usually planted between November and March, their dormant season.

 |Common Name||Loblolly pine, bull pine, blue pine, rosemary pine|

 |Mature Size||40-90 ft. tall, 25-35 ft. spread|

 |Hardiness Zones||6-9 (USDA)|

 The loblolly pine is highly adaptable and relatively easy to care for.
 The tree requires full or partial sun, moist soil, and regular watering.
 Unless it suffers from nutrient deficiencies, the loblolly pine does not need to be fertilized or pruned.
 However, slight fertilization can protect the tree in anticipation of winter.
 Light pruning of low-placed, diseased branches can occasionally aid tree health.
 The tree is susceptible to diseases and pests found in all evergreens.
 Monitor your loblolly pine for signs of infestations or damaged needles.

 The loblolly pine should be in full sun for four to six hours each day.
 The tree can still grow in partial shade, but direct sunshine is ideal.

 The loblolly pine grows best in well-drained, acidic, loamy, moist, sandy, and clay soil.
 Because of this, they are often found in the Southern United States.